melvincarvalho/rdf-shell/README.md

-    rdf patch <uri> <data>           - patch turtle data to a file rdf post <uri> <data>            - posts turtle data to a file rdf put <uri> <data>             - puts turtle data to a file rdf rm <uri>                     - removes a uri rdf touch <uri>                  - touches a uri
+    rdf patch <uri> <data>           - patch turtle data to a file rdf post <uri> <data>            - posts turtle data to a file rdf put <uri> <data>             - puts turtle data to a file rdf sub <uri>                    - subscribes to a uri rdf rm <uri>                     - removes a uri rdf touch <uri>                  - touches a uri
 ```